lowrycode/coin_tower_topple/README.md

 # Target Audience

-The target audience for this game is users who enjoy playing maths-based strategy games.
+The target audience for the game is primarily users who enjoy playing maths-based strategy games.

 The game settings (*Difficulty Level*, *Topple Height*, and *Possible Actions*) can be adjusted to add variety and accommodate players of all skill levels.